chroma-core/docs/docs/telemetry.md

 We will only track usage details that help us make product decisions, specifically:

 - Chroma version and environment
-- Usage of embedding functions that ship with Chroma and and aggregated usage of custom embeddings (we collect no information about the custom embeddings themselves)
+- Usage of embedding functions that ship with Chroma and aggregated usage of custom embeddings (we collect no information about the custom embeddings themselves)
 - Collection commands.
 We track the anonymized uuid of a collection as well as the number of items
   - `add`
   - `update`